o3de/o3de.org/content/docs/user-guide/project-config/cli-reference.md

 - **`-kr, --keep-restricted-in-instance`**

   If true, creates the restricted platforms in the new template folder.
-If false, creates the restricted files in the restricted folder, located at TEMPLATE_RESTRICTED_PATH.
+If false, creates the restricted files in the restricted folder located at TEMPLATE_RESTRICTED_PATH.
 By default, this parameter is false.

 - **`-kl, --keep-license-text`**

   If true, keeps the license text (located in the template's `template.json` file) in the new template's `template.json` file.
-If false, the license text will not be included.
+If false, the license text isn't included.
 By default, this parameter is false.
 The license text is all of the lines of text, starting at {BEGIN_LICENSE} and ending at {END_LICENSE}.

 - **`-r [REPLACE [REPLACE ...]], --replace [REPLACE [REPLACE ...]]`**

   Add A->B replacement pairs.
 For example: `--replace MyUsername ${User} 1723905 ${id}`.
-This replaces ${User}with "MyUsername", and ${id} with "1723905".
+This replaces `${User}` with `MyUsername`, and `${id}` with `1723905`.
 Note: \<DestinationName\> is the last component of the DESTINATION_PATH.
 The following replacement pairs already exist: \<DestinationName\> -> ${Name}, \<destinationname\> -> ${NameLower}, \<DESTINATIONNAME\> -> ${NameUpper}.

 - **`-f, --force`**

-  Copies over instantiated template directory even if it exist.
+  Overwrites the instantiated template directory, even if it already exists.

 <!-------------------------------------------------------------->

 ## `create-project`

-Create a new project at the specified path.
+Creates a new project at the specified path and registers it to the `o3de_manifest.json` file.
+However, if you create the project in the engine directory, this command registers the project to the engine's `engine.json` file instead.

 ### Format